nitinkc/nitinkc.github.io/_posts/microservices/2024-03-06-rest-template.md

     // Extract and return the response body Map<String, Object> responseBody = responseEntity.getBody();
-    if (responseBody != null) {
-        // Assuming the response contains a list of strings under the key "result" return responseBody;
+    // Assuming the response contains a list of strings under the key "result"
-    } else {
-        // Handle the case where the response body is null return null;
+    // Handle the case where the response body is null return responseBody;
-    }
 }
 ```